-Deminor has recently diversified its business strategy with the addition of a general commercial and arbitration litigation funding line, in tandem with opening a permanent presence in London, headed up by Matt Cohen.
+Deminor has recently diversified its business strategy with the addition of a general commercial and arbitration litigation funding line, in tandem with opening a permanent presence in London.
 In this context, Deminor aims to pursue new funding opportunities across the value spectrum in the bilateral claims space, whilst remaining responsive to its pre-existing institutional clients’ needs in their local markets.

 We believe our experience in funding class actions globally can be leveraged in our new business line of commercial litigation and arbitration funding to optimise outcomes for pre-existing clients.
 Such a service can add meaningful value to institutional clients’ recoveries in 1-to-1 settings.
 Critically, Deminor can remove the unpredictability of legal costs from clients’ balance sheets and actively manage claims to their successful conclusion.
 This helps to ensure client resources are not diverted away from internal corporate development.